bbauska/W3Cx-4of5-thru-May-2024/README.md

 example is a bit further down the page):

 <img src="./images/image187.png" style="width:6.5in;height:6.36944in"
-alt="example of file chooser and dir chooser" />
+alt="Example of file and dir chooser." />

 In the above screenshot, which is derived from the example detailed later in this page, we selected some files using the first button (which